 The booklet shows some dependence on Ruckman, such a recommendation of further study of his Christian Handbook of Manuscript Evidence on p.
 11.

 1995 marks the year in which Thomas Holland wrote A Critique of James R. White’s Book “The King James Only Controversy: Can You Trust the Modern Translations?”
 He felt that Peter Ruckman had been wrongly represented as an extremist in the book he reviewed, and he starts off with a personal letter to Ruckman.
-Towards the end of the letter on p.
-8 he laments:
+Towards the end of the letter, he implies his one view as he laments as follows on p.
+8:

 Mr. White not only misrepresented you, but also all who hold to the Authorized Version as God’s perfect and preserved word.